George Ogăraru

-George Cristian Ogăraru (born 3 February 1980) is a former Romanian professional footballer who played as a right back, currently technical youth center director at Liga II club CSA Steaua București.
+George Ogăraru (born 3 February 1980) is a Romanian former professional footballer who played as a right-back, currently technical youth center director at Liga II club CSA Steaua București.

 Club career

 Ogăraru is one of the players that were promoted by Steaua București's youth club.
 He started his professional football career playing for Steaua at 18 years old.
 He debuted in Divizia A on 28 November 1998 in a victory against Olimpia Satu Mare with 3–0.
 In his first and second seasons at Steaua he was a substitute player and played only 7 games but did not score any goals.

 In the 2000–01 season he was loaned at CSM Reșița in Divizia B, where he played in 25 games and scored once.

 He was loaned again in 2001–02 season, this time at Oțelul Galați.
 There he played 20 games and scored a goal.

 In 2002 when Mihai Stoica, the president of Oțelul Galați became the general manager of Steaua, he took Ogăraru with him at his first team.
 Ogăraru became a basic player in Steaua's first eleven and in a few years his value grew very much.
 On 7 June 2006 Ogararu won the Divizia A championship and also played his last game for Steaua in the win against FC Vaslui with 4–0.

 He played for Steaua in UEFA Cup in 30 games but did not score any goal.
 The best seasons in UEFA Cup were in 2004–2005 when they qualified from the groups and succeeded to eliminate in the next tour Valencia, the ex-winner of UEFA Cup and especially in the season 2005–2006 when they played in the semifinals but they were defeated by Middlesbrough after the away-match in England ended 4–2 for Boro.